Olszewskidev/lens-up/README.md

 - [x] Set up monorepo infrastructure for backend
 - [x] Set up monorepo infrastructure for frontend
+- [x] Create LensUp running scripts
+- [x] Create documentation how to run LensUp locally
-- [ ] Create LensUp running scripts
+- [ ] Create movie tutorial "How to run LensUp locally"
-- [ ] Create documentation how to run LensUp locally
+- [ ] Create documentation how to run LensUp locally in WLAN network.